Feirell/logger/README.md

 ## Constructor

-Or imperativly with the constructor:
+You can also create you own custom Logger instance with the Logger constructor.

 ```ts
 import { Logger } from 'logger';